Miyamoto Musashi: Sekigahara campaign

 In 1600, Musashi served in Kuroda Yoshitaka's army on the Eastern side and fought in the Battle of Ishigakihara and the Siege of Fuka Castle against Ōtomo Yoshimune's army from the Western side.

 In this battle, the force of Kuroda Yoshitaka emerged victorious at 21 October.

-For a long time, the popular theory stated that Musashi participated in the battle of Sekigahara on the Western Army side due to the fact that Shinmen clan was longtime vassal to the Ukita clan.
-However, recent research by modern Japanese historians challenged the theory, as they asserted that Musashi and his father, Shinmen Munisai, actually sided with The Eastern Army based on the historical records that Munisai no longer served the Ukita clan during that time, and the clan records of Kuroda clan, ally of Tokugawa Ieyasu during the war, had recorded the name of Shinmen Munisai among their vassals who participated in the war.
+For a long time, the popular theory stated that Musashi participated in the Battle of Sekigahara on the Western Army side due to the fact that Shinmen clan was a longtime vassal to the Ukita clan.
+However, recent research by modern Japanese historians challenged the theory, as they asserted that Musashi and his father, Shinmen Munisai, actually sided with The Eastern Army.
+This stemmed from historical records that Munisai no longer served the Ukita clan during that time, and the clan records of Kuroda clan, ally of Tokugawa Ieyasu during the war, had recorded the name of Shinmen Munisai among their vassals who participated in the war.
 Historians quoted The Transmission of Military Art to Master Bushu Genshin, the record from Tachibana Mineki; vassal of Kuroda clan, and the "Matsui Clan record", rejecting that the theory that Musashi fought on the side of Western Army, both in Sekigahara and in Osaka siege 14 years later.
 Historian Masahide Fukuda has determined that the name of Munisai appeared in Kuroda clan record under the category of Kogofudai, or Kuroda clan vassals who had entered service before 1586.
-Based on this fact, Fukuda concluded it was natural that Munisai and Musashi were on the Tokugawa side during the war.
+Owing to this fact, Fukuda concluded it was natural that Munisai and Musashi were on the Tokugawa side during the war.

-Nevertheless despite the consensus among Japanese historians that Musashi fought on the victorious Eastern Army side, its still debated whether Musashi fought in the Sekigahara battle, or in Ishigakihara battle.
-Japanese history novelist Kengo Tominaga proposed a theory that Musashi during the Sekigahara Campaign did not fight in the main battle of Sekigahara, but instead he fought under Kuroda Yoshitaka against Ishida Mitsunari loyalists from the western provinces in the battle of Ishigakihara, Ōita Prefecture.
+Nevertheless, while Japanese historians generally agree that Musashi favoured the Eastern Army, it remains a matter of debate whether he saw action at Sekigahara or Ishigakihara.
+Japanese history novelist Kengo Tominaga proposed a theory that Musashi during the Sekigahara Campaign did not fight in the main battle of Sekigahara, rather he fought under Kuroda Yoshitaka against Ishida Mitsunari loyalists from the western provinces in the battle of Ishigakihara, Ōita Prefecture.

 In December 1608, It was reported that Musashi met with Mizuno Katsunari, a Tokugawa general.
 Musashi taught Katsunari the secret techniques of his sword style.

 Sasaki Kojiro, right, engages Miyamoto Musashi on the shores of Ganryū Island.

-In 1611, Musashi learned zazen at Myōshin-ji Kyūshū.
+In 1611, Musashi learned zazen at Myōshin-ji, Kyūshū.
 Musashi introduced Nagaoka Sado to an official of daimyo (lord) named Hosokawa Tadaoki.